Lady Amherst's pheasant

 Lady Amherst's pheasant (Chrysolophus amherstiae) is a bird of the order Galliformes and the family Phasianidae.
 The genus name is from Ancient Greek khrusolophos, "with golden crest".
 The English name and amherstiae commemorates Sarah Amherst, who was responsible for sending the first specimen of the bird to London in 1828.
+It is also sometimes referred to as the Chinese copper pheasant.
 Lady Amherst's pheasant is evaluated as Least Concern on the IUCN Red List of Threatened Species.

 Distribution and habitat

 The species is native to southwestern China and far northern Myanmar, but has been introduced elsewhere.
 Previously, a self-supporting feral population was established in England, the stronghold of which was in West Bedfordshire.
 Lady Amherst first introduced the ornamental pheasant on her estates, near the Duke of Bedford's Woburn Abbey, where the birds were also shot for game and interbred.
-Although the introduced British populations are believed to have been extinct since 2015, occasional sightings of the species have occurred in subsequent years; a Lady Amherst's pheasant was photographed in Staplegrove, Taunton in May 2020, and subsequently, in early March 2021, a Lady Amherst's pheasant was spotted in a garden in Scotland.
+Although the introduced British populations are believed to have been locally extinct since 2015, occasional sightings of the species have occurred in subsequent years throughout the UK; likely due to escapees from private collections.

+While populations of Lady Amherst's pheasants were established in England, they were recorded to interbreed extensively with the larger populations of introduced golden pheasants and, to a more limited degree, with common pheasants.
+Most of the existing populations of golden pheasants have at least trace ancestry from Lady Amherst's pheasants.

+Reasons for the decline in the species in England include predation by the Eurasian goshawk, which had been largely absent from the island when the pheasants were introduced; destruction of woodland understorey by browsing by Reeves's muntjac, another introduced species; and loss of habitat due to the increased felling of hardwood forests and their replacement with understorey-less commercial softwoods and increased human recreational use of other woods.
+Loss of wildlife corridors also isolated remaining populations from one another.